-Figure 4: Experimental distributions used in the data selection. (a) Distribution of hit multiplicity in events.
-Inset highlights 4-hit events used for the analysis in this work.
-The number of events with multiplicity of 1 is suppressed by prescaling the data with single hits in the analysis. (b) Time-over-threshold (TOT) histogram for all hits.
-Slopes at TOT values of about 32 ns and 56 ns correspond to the Compton edges resulting in maximum energy deposition by 511 keV annihilation photons, and 1275 keV prompt gamma (from Na decay), respectively.
-Dashed vertical lines indicate the range of TOT values used to select candidates for annihilation photons (20 - 32 ns), and scattered photons (1 - 20 ns).
+Fig. 4.
+Experimental distributions used in the data selection.
+(A) Distribution of hit multiplicity in events.
+Inset highlights four-hit events used for the analysis in this work.
+The number of events with a multiplicity of 1 is suppressed by prescaling the data with single hits in the analysis.
+(B) TOT histogram for all hits.
+Slopes at TOT values of about 32 and 56 ns correspond to the Compton edges, resulting in maximum energy deposition by 511-keV annihilation photons and 1275-keV prompt gamma (from Na decay), respectively.
+Vertical dashed lines indicate the range of TOT values used to select candidates for annihilation photons (20 to 32 ns) and scattered photons (1 to 20 ns).